georgy7/catframes/README.md

 A video file has a static resolution, but a camera resolution may be changed.
 If the change is small, this case will be indistinguishable from the previous one.
-But if the change is significant, there is a way to process it differently.
+But the considerable changes can be processed another way.

 ### A change to approximately the same aspect ratio